rmeyerth/slop-site/blog/2023-06-09-release/index.md

 }
 return fastFib(47);
 ```
-Firstly, yes that is a comment and another new feature, though not reall noteworthy compared to the rest of this.
+Firstly, yes that is a comment and another new feature, though not really noteworthy compared to the rest of this.
 In the above example we are checking
 to see if the current n iteration exists in the memory map.
 If so, we can skip recursing and just use that value.
 There is a bit of unnecessary code
 here as regardless of whether it exists in the map or not, we are re-adding it.
 Still, it is a very performant alternative compared to the traditional
 recursive approach.
 This brings us nicely onto the next section which is...